 Show appreciation to your new professional contact for his or her time and information by sending a thank-you letter or email within two days of the informational interview.
-If you need help crafting a thank-you letter, consult the Career Center's Cover Letter & Correspondence Guide or meet with a Peer Advisor or Career Advisor.
+If you need help crafting a thank-you letter, consult the Career Center's Correspondence Guide or meet with a counselor.